-- other conventions stipulated by the University) are recognized as an educational tool equivalent to that offered by the Faculty, requiring the same level of student commitment and having content consistent with that of the course of studies.
-They are also promoted as a means of cultural exchange and integration towards the student's personal and professional training for the purpose of obtaining a degree. - 2.
+- 1. Study periods carried out by students on the degree course at foreign university structures in the context of the Erasmus+ Community Programs and International Mobility Programs recognized by the University through international agreements are recognized as a training tool equivalent to that offered by the Faculty with the same student commitment and contents covered with the training course.
+They are also encouraged as a means of cultural exchange and integration into personal and professional training. - 2.
 The "Learning Agreement" (LA) is a document that defines the project of educational activities that are to be undertaken abroad to substitute some of the those envisaged in the second cycle degree course; the student must complete it, taking care to pursue not so much the same content as the complete coherency of the "curriculum" with the educational objectives of the second cycle degree course. - 3.
 For every student intending to study abroad, the possibility of having the credits acquired at a foreign university recognised is established in advance through the LA, which is signed for approval by the lecturer appointed by the Board of Teaching as a Supervisor for the study activities conducted abroad.
 It is the responsibility of the Supervisor to ensure the coherence of the LA with the educational objectives of the second cycle degree course. - 4.
-At the end of the study period abroad, the Board of Teaching, at the student's request, on the basis of the LA and in relation to the results achieved and adequately documented by the foreign university (in the case of the Erasmus + Programme by means of the Transcript of Records") recognises the educational activity conducted abroad and any mark obtained. - 5.
-The Board of Teaching approves recognition in terms of direct correspondence between one or more educational activities present in the study plan and one or more educational activities the credits for which have been acquired at the foreign university. - 6.
-Should the activities for which credits have been acquired at the foreign university have contents that are relevant to the educational objectives of the second cycle degree course but no direct correspondence with any of the educational activities present in the study plan, the Board of Teaching, on the proposal of the Supervisor, may authorize, pursuant to art.
+At the end of the study period abroad, the Committee appointed by the Board, at the student's request, on the basis of the LA and in relation to the results achieved and adequately documented by the foreign university (in the case of the Erasmus + Programme and and International Mobility Programs recognized by the University through international agreements by means of the Transcript of Records") recognises the educational activity conducted abroad and any mark obtained. - 5.
+The Committee appointed by the Board approves recognition in terms of direct correspondence between one or more educational activities present in the study plan and one or more educational activities the credits for which have been acquired at the foreign university. - 6.
+Should the activities for which credits have been acquired at the foreign university have contents that are relevant to the educational objectives of the second cycle degree course but no direct correspondence with any of the educational activities present in the study plan, the Committee appointed by the Board, on the proposal of the Supervisor, may authorize, pursuant to art.
 50, paragraph 5 of the University Course Regulations, the submission on the part of the student of an individual study plan, in accordance with the declaration of the class and the organisation of the course.
 For each activity undertaken abroad, it is necessary to indicate any corresponding Italian academic disciplinary sector and the relative number of credits. - 7.
-For each recognised examination pertaining to activities undertaken at the foreign university, the Teaching Board assigns a mark that corresponds to the mark awarded abroad.
-Where different criteria are used for the awarding of marks, in the case of exchange programs within the European Union the European Credit Transfer System (ECTS) credit system is adopted.
-On the basis of statistical criteria for the distribution of the marks awarded at the Faculty of Engineering of the University of Pavia, the following correspondences are established:
+For each recognised examination pertaining to activities undertaken at the foreign university, the Committee appointed by the Board assigns a mark that corresponds to the

+- mark awarded abroad.
+Where different criteria are used for the awarding of marks, in the case of exchange programs within the European Union the European Credit Transfer System (ECTS) credit system is adopted. - 8.
+Study and research activities carried out abroad for the purpose of preparing for the final examination, or internships undertaken under international agreements (eg Erasmus Traineeship) are recognised by the Committee appointed by the Board, provided they are conducted with appropriate modalities and commitment and with documented results.